JoshuaKGoldberg/eslint-plugin-package-json/README.md

 ### Usage Alongside Prettier

 **[`prettier-plugin-packagejson`](https://github.com/matzkoh/prettier-plugin-packagejson)** is a [Prettier plugin](https://prettier.io/docs/en/plugins) that enforces the same `package.json` keys ordering as the [`order-properties`](docs/rules/order-properties.md) and [sort-collections](docs/rules/sort-collections.md) rules with default options.
-We recommend using both the Prettier plugin and `extends: ["plugin:package-json/recommended"]`.
+We recommend using both the Prettier plugin and `eslint-plugin-package-json`'s recommended configuration.
 The default settings don't conflict, and Prettier plugins can quickly fix up ordering in your editor on save and/or as a Git hook.

 ## Supported Rules